 As the eCommerce business had grown tremendously these few years, the cost of advertising your business is hugely increasing as well.
 The same campaign that is profitable a few years back might not be profitable anymore now.
 Also, the cost per acquisition for each customer also increased.
-Hence, for those who are selling low ticket product, needs to have a different sales process to breakeven and make more sales.
+Hence, those who are selling low-ticket products, need to have a different sales process to break even and make more sales.

 One of the metrics that we used to measure profitability is the ACV.
 Average Cart Value.
 Since the cost of getting a client is increasing, it is very important to be able to sell more products to them.
 The same is happening everywhere you go.
 No matter is it an online or offline business, it is certain to cross-sell and upsell in the sales process.

 Case Study of Cross-sell and Upsell For Your Sales Process

 One of the most common examples of this is McDonald\’s.
 You can buy an ala carte burger.
 But in most cases, they will cross-sell you with drinks and fries to make it a set meal.
 And then, upsell you from a regular to a large set of meals.
 Not only that, If you are using the ordering kiosk when you click the checkout button, there will be additional recommendations for products like dessert or coffee that complement what you just ordered.
 While most customers might not choose the addons, why not leave them there for those who are interested?

 This is a very typical case of cross-selling and upselling.
 Instead of buying a burger only, which is most probably losing money for Mcdonald\’s, they turn a profit by cross-selling and upselling to cover the cost to acquire this customer.
 Now, let’s move to the grocery shop or supermarket.
 What you see at the checkout counter.
 A small chiller for soft drinks, candy bars, and chocolate bars.
 You see, those items will not be some expensive or big products that they put at the checkout counter.
 It needs to be something small and a no-brainer for someone to grab it into their trolley and make payment.